Ten Reasons to Hire a Cat Sitter

 Being away from a beloved pet is hard when you can’t jump on the phone and speak to them.
 A good reason to hire a cat sitter is to look forward to daily updates on what your kitty is doing.
 Cat carers should send owners photographs and messages with each visit.
 It’s fun and reassuring knowing your cat is just as fluffy, or loopy, as ever!

 A professional cat sitting service such as Cat in a Flat makes sure that all of our sitters are vetted and address checked.
-Cat sitters are also insured to make sure you and your cat are covered if there is an emergency.
+Cat sitters are also fall under the Cat in a Flat Guarantee to make sure your cat is covered if there is an emergency.
 We also encourage our customers to leave reviews for their sitters that you can read ahead of booking.
 It ensures peace of mind that you are providing your furry friend with the best and safest care possible.